 The obsessive forwarding of emails is a source of contention.
-I receive inquiries from mothers, daughters, fathers, and sons, friends, and associates.
+I receive inquiries from mothers, daughters, fathers, sons, friends, and associates.
 Each wants to know how to “nicely” ask someone they know, like, or love (possibly you) to please stop forwarding emails they didn’t ask for or are not interested in.

 Hence, this article.

 Just click any of the icons at the bottom of this post to share or send a link to this article.
-You can send it to someone you know who forwards everything under the sun and/or refuses to stop.
+You can send it to someone you know who forwards everything under the sun and refuses to stop.

 The problem isn’t really the forwards.
 Many times it is how they chose to forward it to you.
-Although the forwarders think they are being thoughtful, in fact, they are being proportionality the opposite because they are not forwarding properly.
+So although the forwarders think they are being thoughtful, they are proportionality the opposite because they are not forwarding properly.

 The three critical email forwarding issues are…

 - Forwarding to everyone in your address book.
 You can bet that everyone will not have an interest in the topic of that email.
 So it would be best if you took the time to choose who you forward to because you know they will be interested.

 - Not including a personal comment to the person you plan to forward to Now, that certainly isn’t very thoughtful, is it?
 If you cannot type a brief statement to the specific person you are forwarding to about why you are forwarding them that particular email, then don’t forward it.

 - To forward jokes and non-business-related emails to another person’s business email address is not appropriate.
 This type of email should only be sent to personal addresses, still considering numbers one and two above.

 To all the thoughtless or naive uncontrollable forwarders out there… When you receive a request to not forward emails, kindly respect that request.